Country of origin: UK

 Type: 12 seat civilian transport

 Note: This helicopter was operated by Britrish European Airways (BEA) and appeared in several films including the Beatles 'A Hard Day's Night'.
-Awaiting restorarion.
-Tail fin only on currently display.
+Currently in outside storage.
+No restoration yet done.
+Tail fin only on display.

 Details: G-ANFH was the third WS-55 to be built in Yeovil for civil use.
 With eight passenger seats it was delivered to the BEA Helicopter Unit on 2nd November 1954, named 'Sir Ector' and used for experimental scheduled services between Heathrow airport and Southampton, carrying the red and black BEA livery of the day.